 Territory Supply is reader-supported and may earn a commission when you book or purchase using our links.
 Learn more about our editorial policies here.

-Campervans have become very popular, especially in the last year.
-More travelers want to get out on the road in a safe way that allows for both privacy and social distancing.
+Campervans have become very popular as more travelers want to get out on the road in a safe way that allows for both privacy and social distancing.
+Here’s where to start in Phoenix.

 If you’re looking for a campervan rental company in Phoenix for your next weekend road trip, the list below has you covered.
-Here are seven places to look for the perfect camper van for your next trip.
+Here are 11 perfect campervans for your next trip.

 Related Read: The 12 Best Camping Spots Near Flagstaff, Arizona